mikeraab/docker001/Participant-Guide.md

 Tweet to the world that you have created your own Hello Earth containerized app!

 '''
-Check out the Hello Earth Docker application that I just created in my Docker Hub https://hub.docker.com/r/yourname/hello-earth
+Check out the HelloEarth #Docker app that I just created at #OracleCode posted in my Docker Hub https://hub.docker.com/r/yourname/hello-earth
 '''

 **Congratulations!**  You have successfully completed this Hands On Lab!

+***

 ##Demo of Oracle Container Cloud Service Showing Participant's Containers